whoisjustinngo/tp/docs/DeveloperGuide.md

 #### Design Considerations
 Since the architecture follows a Model-view-controller design pattern, we have `FilteredList<Person>` wrapping an `ObservableList<Person>` which is used to store in-memory data of `Person` objects.
 Our Ui constantly listens for changes triggered by `FilterCommand#execute` which updates the `FilteredList<Person>` with a new predicate which then reflects displays the list of filtered persons on the Ui.
 This design provides a clean way for us to filter data using `Predicate`s.

-### Adding Events //TODO
+### Adding Events

 #### Implementation

 The proposed feature of scheduling is parsed by `AddScheduleCommandParser`, and executed by the `AddScheduleCommand`, where it will add the new Event into the list of Events in the users schedule.
 While adding a new `Event` into the `Schedule`, it will help to check if the given `Event` clashes with the Events which are already in the `Schedule`.

-On top of that, `Schedule` will all be arranged in chronological order with the aid of the `Comparator<Schedule>` which is declared in `UniqueScheduleList`.
+On top of that, `Schedule` will all be arranged based on the date and then time order (from earliest to the latest) with the aid of the `Comparator<Schedule>` which is declared in `UniqueScheduleList`.

 #### Design Considerations

 **Aspect: How add schedule executes:**
 * **Alternative 1 (current choice) Add Schedule into one UnqiueScheduleList**
-    * Pros: All the schedules are added into one list, which makes it easier to navigate.
+    * Pros: All the unique schedules are added into one list, which makes it easier to navigate.
 It also makes the code look cleaner and more understandable.
 This is also consistent with the other data classes which also use an underlying list implementation.
     * Cons: Any iteration will always be O(n) since sorting and checking if there are clashes in `Schedule` happens in this `UniqueScheduleList`
 * **Alternative 2 use HashMap<Date, ScheduleList>**
     * Pros: Operation does not need to take O(n) time when it comes to checking if the `Event` clashes, since we only check if there are clashes on that particular given date.